 Unfortunately, too many people take this at face value and then leap to the conclusion that Mr. Buffett has found a magical way to dance in and out of the market avoiding the drops.
 Not true.

-Wander on over to Mrs. EconoWiser’s fine site and you can listen to exactly what he says about this: You can’t successfully dance in and out of the Market.
-My favorite line:
+In this interview you can listen to exactly what he says about this: You can’t successfully dance in and out of the Market.
+My favorite line appears at ~1.34:

 “The Dow started the last century at 66 and ended at 11,400.
 How could you lose money during a period like that?
 A lot of people did because they tried to dance in and out.”